Best last-minute gifts for 2019: Gift cards, Netflix, Disney Plus and more

 Netflix's HD streaming plan costs $12.99 per month.
 So, a $50 gift card would cover a subscription for more than three months.

-Sephora gift cards can be used to buy cosmetics, perfumes and skincare products.
+Sephora gift cards make the perfect gift for a friend or family member who loves beauty products.
+They can be used to buy cosmetics, perfumes and skincare products.
 Available in denominations from $25 to $250.

 Spotify's physical gift cards are available in denominations of $30 or $60, and there's also a $99 Spotify Premium gift card that can be redeemed for one full year of the company's ad-free, unlimited tier of service.
 (Note that you can't use these gift cards for Spotify's student plan, which costs $5 per month and includes access to Hulu and Showtime.)

-Simple and effective: Use a Starbucks gift card to procure beans, snacks and baked goods or cups of coffee.
+Starbucks gift cards make simple and effective last-minute gifts: Use a Starbucks gift card to procure beans, snacks and baked goods or cups of coffee.
 Available as a physical card or email, dollar options range from $25 to $100.

 Give the gift of transportation.
-The company offers both digital and physical cards in denominations from $10 to $500, and you can give the gift of a ride or food delivery (through the Uber Eats service).
+The company offers both digital and physical card options in denominations from $10 to $500, and you can give the gift of a ride or food delivery (through the Uber Eats service).

-Available in $25, $50 and $100 denominations, Walgreens gift cards can be used to buy a whole bunch of things -- including meds, bathroom supplies, cosmetics, food and drinks.
-Big caveat: These gift cards can't be used at Walgreens Home Medical Centers or at Walgreens.com, however, and promo coupons or codes can not be applied to gift card purchases.
+Available in $25, $50 and $100 denominations, Walgreens gift cards can be used to buy a whole bunch of things -- including meds, bathroom supplies, cosmetics, wine, coffee and food.
+Big caveat: These last minute gifts can't be used at Walgreens Home Medical Centers or at Walgreens.com, however, and promo coupons or codes can not be applied to gift card purchases.

-With more than 450 stores in the US, Amazon-owned Whole Foods is a handy source for groceries and prepared foods.
-Available in a variety of designs in denominations from $25 to $200.
+With more than 450 store locations in the US, Amazon-owned Whole Foods is a handy source for groceries and prepared foods.
+Pick from a variety of designs in denominations from $25 to $200.

 Apple